marithetland/susCovONT/README.md

 ## Repo name
 This pipeline was created for the analysis of Sars-CoV-2 data from Oxford Nanopore Technologies (ONT) sequencing at Stavanger University Hospital (SUH/SUS).
 Hence the name, susCovONT: SUS + Covid-19 + ONT.

+## Updates
+- 2021-03-12: Updated the threshold for QC PASS from >90% of bases confidently called (with 20X reads) to >97%, based on GISAID and [FHI's](https://github.com/folkehelseinstituttet/fhi-ncov-seq-pipelines) recommendations.
+- ToDo: Merge guppy basecalling and demultiplexing commands to one to use same structure as ONT devices
+- ToDo: Considering increasing the normalise value and/or using medaka in workflow instead of nanopolish